pluralsight/guides/draft/interesting-apis/getting-started-with-pubnub-blocks/article.md

 For some applications, which need a server anyway, this may not represent a problem.
 But, wouldn't be great if someone else could take care of problems like management and scaling entirely?

-This is the problem PubNub tries to solve with PubNub BLOCKS.
+This is the problem PubNub tries to solve with [PubNub BLOCKS](https://www.pubnub.com/products/blocks/).

 With BLOCKS (in uppercase refers to the PubNub feature), instead of simply passing messages, you can set up a piece of code (a block) to process a message before or after it's published:

 ![Image]()

 This block is deployed as a serverless function (you can call it a microservice if you want) in the PubNub network.
-You just have to code it in JavaScript, hit deploy and PubNub will handle the rest.
+You just have to code it in JavaScript, deploy it and PubNub will handle the rest.

 Here are some things you can do with a block:
 - Alter the message by adding a new attribute, or modifying or deleting an existing one.